 - Once you have done the above, then upgrade to the new version as soon as possible to ensure that your site remains protected against any security vulnerabilities found in previous versions.

-If you don’t want to do your own backups, then consider getting help from a WordPress professional, or use a backup plugin.
+If you don’t want to back up your files yourself, then get professional WordPress support services, or use backup plugins.

-You can read about a great WordPress backup plugin that we recommend using to perform complete backups here:
+You can learn more about a WordPress backup plugin that we recommend using to completely automate your backups here:

 (WordPress 4.8 Evans)

-Note: Some images on this page have been sourced from WordPress v.
-4.8 release material.
+Note: Some images on this page were sourced from WordPress’ own release material.